antidot/html-connector/README.md

 ## Client

-You need to have a working python3 environment on your machine.
+It is necessary to have a working local Python 3 environment.

-For example, if your on MacOs it means installing pip3 with `brew install pip3`.
+For example, if running MacOs, it is necessary to install pip3 with `brew install pip3`.

 ```bash
 pip3 install fluidtopics -U # Necessary because the latest fluidtopics is not on pypi.mrs